danielg55/nabazon/server/README.md

-This is an example project showing how to use Poetry with Fast API
+This is the server of Nabazon.